 Here are some significant events from my life, focusing on my education and professional development.

-- This is at the intersection of many passions, including learning, communication, non-coercive relationships, and decentralized solutions.
-This is exactly where I want to be.
+- This is at the intersection of many interests, including learning, communication, and decentralized solutions.
+Prenda has an excellent culture that fosters humility and recognizes others' humanity.

 - Microsoft environment, Agile methodology.
 This fully front-end focused role highlighted the value of investing in myself and building a skillset focused around my strengths and interests.
 Outside of work, I began deeply researching cryptocurrencies and economics and using open source web development tools for personal projects.